2025 Solar Incentives Guide for Stevens Point, WI - Tax Credits & Rebates

 EcoWatch's Stevens Point, WI Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your system, or any local Stevens Point solar installer, can help you learn more about what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with the company that installed your system, or any local Stevens Point solar installer, can help you learn more about what incentives you might want to apply for.

 How long until the federal solar tax credit ends?